dmuley/lc-simulation/README.md

 + Make further optimizations and accuracy adjustments in the code (use numpy wherever possible, unroll excessively deep/long loops, etc.)
 + Comment code in-depth to make usage and understanding easier.
-+ Treat retrograde-orbit case.
-(DONE)
++ Process jagged OrbitingSystem arrays without using dummy planets or moons.
-+ Produce professional-quality visualizations to demonstrate working of program (ongoing).
++ Produce professional-quality visualizations to demonstrate working of program.
 + Test against detrended light-curves from _Kepler_ space telescope in order to ensure veracity of algorithm.

+For a more complete and up-to-date list of issues, please look at the Issues tab, and add in any issues that you notice.